maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

 * Entire framework codebase based on Java 8 source code level now.
   * Improved readability through inferred generics, lambdas, etc.
   * Conditional support for Java 8 features now in straight code.
-* Compatibility with JDK 9 at runtime.
+* Full compatibility with JDK 9 for development and deployment.
   * On the classpath as well as on the module path (as automatic modules).
   * Framework build and test suite passes on JDK 9 (runs on JDK 8 by default).
 * Java EE 7 API level required in Spring's corresponding features now.